As an Amazon Associate I earn from qualifying purchases. Click for details.

 Mental and spiritual health are always issues for all participants in the exorcism.
 Without exception, if you’re involved in an exorcism, even as a silent witness, it’s vital to take precautions.

-Exorcisms rely on personal and spiritual power more than experience, per se.
+Exorcisms rely on personal and spiritual power.

 The innate power of the exorcist can be vital.
 A person with numerous weaknesses or untested spirituality can become vulnerable during the exorcism.
 This is one reason why full-time religious professionals and profoundly spiritual people are usually the best exorcists.